The Franken factor

 Based on what I saw, I reported that Franken would make a plausible political candidate.
 He spoke at something like Castroite length and tickled the ivories in a relentlessly leftist key.
 As a political candidate before a friendly crowd, Franken added the element of transgression.
 He exceeded the usual bounds of discourse in talking about his prospective opponent, incumbent Republican Senator Norm Coleman.
 Franken’s transgression won him titters (no pun intended) from an audience of true believers, but he toned down his act when he returned to Minnesota to run for office.

-As he crossed over from show business to politics, Franken carried his free style approach to breasts and buttocks with him.
+As he crossed over from show business to politics, Franken carried his freestyle approach to breasts and buttocks with him.
 The Daily Caller has compiled a collection of the known photographs of Franken groping women.
 To the political world’s standard grip and grin Franken has introduced a novelty.
-He has given us the grope and grin.
+He has added the grope and grin.

 I wonder what the editors of the Star Tribune make of it all.
 Franken swims in their element.
-Do they think he should stay or he should go?
+Should he stay or should he go?
 Not that Franken would follow their advice.
 Franken’s gonna do what Franken’s gonna do, or (in this case) Franken’s not gonna do what Franken’s not gonna do.
 He ain’t goin’ nowhere.

 The decorous left-wing editors of the Star Tribune pretend to render their judgment in an editorial declaring that Franken’s behavior can’t be excused.
 What, however, does that mean?
 They don’t excuse Frankens’s behavior.
 They disapprove it.
-Let their be no mistake about that.
+Let there be no mistake about that.
 Franken himself doesn’t excuse his behavior, so the Star Tribune’s editors have added precisely nothing to the suffocating correctness of the climate of opinion in Minnesota.

 The editors of the Star Tribune await the results of an investigation.
 In the meantime, they express their disappointment.
 Hey, that’s no way for Paul’s apostle to behave.